Kavaeric/p700-source/codex/Solstice_War.md

 attempt to grasp more power.
 Fighting was distributed amongst ground assaults, including those on Earth, as well as [aethership](Aethership.html) battles in space.

+### Fragmentation and infighting
 As the war progressed, the various fractured factions began to attempt to forge alliances, with varying amounts of success.
 Many Establishment groups attempted to form alliances with other likeminded factions, but rampant mistrust led to many of these ventures falling victim to infighting or further fragmentation.

-Revolutionary groups, however, fared better.
-In 463, a draft for what would become the [Terran Accord](Terran_Accord.html) was written by an alliance of rebellious groups, establishing their governance aboard a leviathan aethership, [Solidarity](Solidarity.html).
+Revolutionary groups similarly had a fair share of infighting and betrayal, spurred by differences in ideology and fears of a similarly oppressive Terran regime rising out of the old one.
+Over time, however, the various disparate factions began to attempt to seek ways of holding ceasefires between them, in an effort to attempt to concentrate their fighting efforts on Establishment forces.
+In 443, Monkave revolutionary forces discovered [Solidarity](Solidarity), then an AI on board a ship abandoned by the [Terran Union](Terran_Union) when withdrawing their forces from the local region.
+Solidarity was retrofitted and with an updated ship "body" as a result, now allied with revolutionary forces.

+In 520, The [Wintertide Accord](Wintertide_Accord) was established as an elaborate truce between what would become the present-day [Social Democratic](Social_Democratic_Party) and [New Federalist](New_Federalist_Party) factions of Terran government.
+Over time, the truce evolved into an alliance, with numerous factions participating in its agreement.

-In 489, the alliance launched an invasion of Earth, as the endgame for establishing a new Terran government.
-By 507, Geneva had been taken, and was incorporated as the capital for the newly-formed [Terran Federation](Terran_Federation.html).
+In 589, the alliance launched an invasion of Earth, as the endgame for establishing a new Terran government.
+By 608, Geneva had been taken, and was incorporated as the capital for the newly-formed [Terran Federation](Terran_Federation.html).